-A professional photographer will take class and individual photos, and the photos will be available for purchase.
+A professional photographer will take class and individual photos in the spring, and the photos will be available for purchase.
 Ninety percent of the photos are terrific; however, if you do not like your results, please call the photo studio directly.
 They will be happy to reschedule a photo shoot at their studio.